What Is a Lazy Susan Cabinet?

 What is a lazy Susan cabinet?

-You will often find lazy Susans in corner cupboards, as the turntable shelves make it easy to access everything hidden deep inside those corners.
+You will often find them in corner cupboards, as the turntable makes it easy to reach everything hidden deep inside those corners.
+They are commonly installed in lower corner base cabinets but can also be used in wall cabinets or pantries.

-Regardless of which Thomas or Susan we have to thank for the invention, lazy Susans are great and we will explain all the advantages of having one—especially as a corner cabinet.
+Regardless of which Thomas or Susan we have to thank for the invention, they are great, and we will explain all the advantages of having one—especially as a corner cabinet.

 Source: commons.wikimedia.org